kriersd/JazzHands/README.md

 # CloudFlare Jazz Hands Demo:

-Please see the MKDocs GitHub Pages Site for complete documentation.
+Please see the MKDocs GitHub Pages Site for complete documentation on what it takes to build this applciation and deploy it.

 [https://kriersd.github.io/JazzHands/](https://kriersd.github.io/JazzHands/)